o3de/o3de.org/content/docs/learning-guide/tutorials/environments/create-terrain-from-images/texture-terrain.md

 In this section, you'll create the entities and components needed for defining surface types and adding materials to the terrain.

+1. **Save** the level (hotkey **Ctrl + S**) before beginning this section so that you can reload and revert the steps for texturing with entities if you choose to also work through the Landscape Canvas version of terrain texturing.

 ### Apply a macro material

 1. With the Terrain Spawner entity selected, add a **Terrain Macro Material** component.